 Masha Novikova (Kyiv, 1989) is a writer and director born and raised in a Jewish family of artists in Kyiv, Ukraine.

 Her graduation short film Glorious Revolution (2021) won 3rd prize in the La Cinef section at the 75th Cannes Film Festival, two major awards at Hamptons IFF, the Peter Macgregor-Scott Memorial Award and the University Short Film Award and Best UK Short Film Award at Raindance FF.
-The film was also shortlisted for the 2022 Yugo BAFTA Student Awards in the Live Action category and considered by more than twenty international film festivals, such as Sao Paulo IFF, Edinburgh IFF, Poitiers FF, and others.
+The film was also shortlisted for the 2022 Yugo BAFTA Student Awards in the Live Action category and selected by more than twenty international film festivals, such as Locarno FF, Sao Paulo IFF, Edinburgh IFF, Poitiers FF, and others.
 Glorious Revolution will air on France 2 and Canal+ (Poland).